 The Application Process

-In addition to submitting the application materials, students will also interview briefly with two members of the Admissions Committee during the week following the due date for the application materials.
-A sign-up sheet will be on Dr. Talhelm’s door during the week the applications are due.
+In addition to submitting the application materials, students will also interview briefly with two members of the Secondary English Education Committee during the week following the due date for the application materials.
+A sign-up sheet will be posted on Dr. Talhelm’s door during the week the applications are due.
 An interview will not be granted unless all application materials are complete.
 We encourage students to come to the interview professionally dressed and prepared to speak about those experiences that have informed your desire to become an English teacher.

 Required Admissions Materials and Criteria

-1. Copies of complete transcripts from all institutions attended (official or unofficial)
+1. Official copies of transcripts from all institutions attended.

-2. The School of Education requires students to maintain a 2.7 QPR average, while the English Department requires a 3.0 average in all English classes.
+2. The School of Education requires students to maintain a 2.7 QPR average, while the English Department requires a GPA average in all English classes of 3.0.
 Eligibility for acceptance into and continuing in the Secondary English Education Program depends upon these academic standards.

-4. A writing sample of academic prose (4 to 6 pages), preferably from an English course
+4. A writing sample of academic prose (4 to 6 pages) from an English course.

-5. An essay (2 pages maximum) answering this question, "Why would you like to become an English teacher?”
+5. An essay (2 pages maximum) answering this question, “What life experiences have led you to want to become an English teacher?”

-All materials must be submitted to Dr. Talhelm by the application due date for the given semester.
-Materials can be left in her mailbox in the English Department mailroom.
-Students should also sign up for an interview for the following week.
+All materials must be submitted to Tk20 by the application due date for the given semester.
+Please remember to sign up for an interview for the following week.
 Good luck with this important step toward your career in the classroom!